ntustison/PaperANTsX/Text/methods.md

 use components of our cortical thickness pipeline which can be potentially problematic[@Tustison:2013aa].
 Fine-tuning for this particular workflow was also performed between the first and last authors using manual variation of the weights in the weighted categorical cross entropy.
+\textcolor{blue}{Specifically, the weights of each tissue type was altered in order to produce segmentations which, in the aesthetic judgement of the first and last authors, to most resemble the traditional Atropos segmentations.}
-Ultimately, we settled on a weight vector of $(0.05, 1.5, 1, 3, 4, 3, 3)$ for the CSF, GM, WM, Deep GM, brain stem, and cerebellum, respectively.
+Ultimately, we settled on a weight vector of $(0.05, 1.5, 1, 3, 4, 3, 3)$ for
+the CSF, GM, WM, Deep GM, brain stem, and cerebellum, respectively.
 Other hyperparameters can be directly inferred from explicit specification in the actual code.
-As mentioned previously, training data was derived from application of the ANTs Atropos segmentation [@Avants:2011aa] during the course of our previous work [@Tustison:2014ab].
+As mentioned previously, training data was derived from application of the ANTs Atropos segmentation [@Avants:2011aa] during the course of our previous work
+[@Tustison:2014ab].
 Data augmentation included small affine and deformable perturbations using ``antspynet.randomly_transform_image_data`` and random contralateral flips.